Gnome: Agricola

 The pertinent gloss, also quoted by Jacob Grimm, (Note: Grimm's annotation to his Deutsche Mythologie.
 He states the source as the 1657 edition de re metall. libri XII which is misleading since it (as quoted from below) is an omnibus edition including selections from De animantibus, and Grimm is actually quoting the appended gloss to De animantibus, not De re metallica.) states that the more ferocious of the "underground demons" (daemon subterraneus) were called in German Berg-Teufel or "mountain-devil", while the milder ones were called Bergmännlein, Kobel, Güttel.
 (Note: (bergmenlein, kobel, guttel [sic].)
-And the daemon metallicus "mine demon" aka Bergmännlein (bergmenlein [sic]) is somehow responsible for depositing rich veins of ore ("fundige zech)" (specifically rich silver ore).

 A different entry in the gloss reveals that the "metallurgical demon" (daemon metallicus) or Bergmännlein is somehow responsible for leaving a rich vein of ore (fundige zech), specifically a rich vein of silver.
-(Note: "quantumvisargentofœcundam"（abundant and rich silver) (Note: Cf. also paraphrase by Ludovico Maria Sinistrari (1876) De la démonalite et des animaux incubes et succubes translated into French.)
+(Note: "quantumvisargentofœcundam"(abundant and rich silver) (Note: Cf. also paraphrase by Ludovico Maria Sinistrari (1876) De la démonalite et des animaux incubes et succubes translated into French.)

-De animatibus subterraneis
+De animantibus subterraneis

-According to Agricola in De animatibus subterraneis (1549), these mountain-cave demons were called by the same name, cobalos, in both Greek (i.e. kobalos) and German (i.e. kobel (Note: The German appellations are given in the gloss to De animantibus, as already explained.) var. kobal (Note: There is the German form Kobalen, the -en presumably a definite article suffix.
+According to Agricola in De animantibus subterraneis (1549), these mountain-cave demons were called by the same name, cobalos, in both Greek (i.e. kobalos) and German (i.e. kobel (Note: The German appellations are given in the gloss to De animantibus, as already explained.) var. kobal (Note: There is the German form Kobalen, the -en presumably a definite article suffix.
 This term applies to a mountain-cave demon, answering to Latin Cobali, virunculi montani (used here by Agricola), Berggeister, gnome, and Kobold, according to German linguist Paul Kretschmer.)).
-The Latin form is appended in the margin (pl. cobali, sing. cobalus) They were thus called on account of them aping or mimicking humans.
-They have the penchant to laugh, while seeming to do things, without accomplishing anything.
+The Latin form is appended in the margin (pl. cobali, sing. cobalus).
+They earned such names due to their alleged habits of aping or mimicking humans.
+They have the penchant to laugh, and pretend to act like they are doing something meaningful, without actually accomplishing anything.

 In classical Greek literature, kobalos (κόβαλος) refers to an "impudent rogue", (Note: (Grimm & Stallybrass tr.
 1883): "rogue"; (Grimm 1875): "Schalk".) or in more modern parlance, "joker" or "trickster".
 The chemist J. W. Mellor (1935) had suggested "mime".
 (Note: Mellor (1935) "κόβαλος, a mine[sic]", misprint corrected as "kobalos, mime" by Taylor.)